 As is par for the course with this style of pedal, it works MUCH better going into a clean amp.
 It can boost, overdrive and distort your everyday wound up Marshall, but plugged into something like a HiWatt or black panel Fender is how the Simble really offers up its possibilities.
 Throw in its clean-up capabilities and you could ostensibly leave this pedal on and choose your tones by only working your guitar volume and tone knobs…and many do this very thing.
 It is very much an amp simulator.

 The versatility of this pedal is generally quite a bit above most of the offerings from other manufacturers.
 The Tone controls on the Input and Output just seem to have a wider range than similar pedals.
 They are subtle but are still useable at their extreme settings.
 That isn’t to say the other pedals don’t have the same quality of tone, but it is hard to match the sheer amount of tones with the amount of gain combined with the range of the of the E.Q. (which again, while subtle, can be balanced with each other to give many more options.)
+It an even get the muffled chord tone that the Dumble is now for (see below.)

 An interesting potential anomaly of this design is its tone with chords and rhythm playing.
 It isn’t flabby per se but it certainly is not as tight as the compressed tone of a Fender Super Reverb.
 Within a band context it isn’t as noticeable, but on it’s own it does announce itself.